by John Salt - Last Updated June 2024

 Nitro RC glow plugs require a 5/16" socket, so really any long or 5/16" socket with an extension can be used.
 If you already have a 1/4" socket set, chances are you have a 5/16" socket that will work.

-To save on page download time, the rest of the must have RC helicopter tools listed don't show photos since I'm sure you know what they look like and likely already have most of them.
+To save on page download time, the rest of the must have RC helicopter tools & consumables listed don't show photos since I'm sure you know what they look like and likely have most of them.

-I've listed it more or less in order of importance.
-The first few top items in fact could almost be consider "must haves" so there is a bit of gray overlap area here between must & nice to have depending on the person and what they fly.
+I've listed more or less in order of importance.
+The first few top items will be consider "must haves" by some RC modelers, so there is a bit of gray overlap area here between must & nice to have depending on the person and what they fly.

 RC Soldering Tools!

-These can be considered a must have if you are into electric RC flight, or any other electric RC discipline for that matter.
+These are considered a must have if you are into electric RC flight, or any other electric RC discipline for that matter.

 Soldering is a big and important enough topic that it deserves it's own page.